iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-istio.md

         baseline:
           name: A
           variables:
-          - name: revision # used in Prometheus queries
+          - name: version # used in Prometheus queries
             value: productpage-v1
           - name: namespace # used by final action if this version is the winner
             value: bookinfo-iter8